On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Spin Stability and Precision Control: Spin Coherence Time

 \subsection{Spin Coherence Time}

-The spin coherence time is the time beam stays polarized in the storage ring.
-A long polarization lifetime is required since this is time available to accumulate and observe the EDM signal.
-The polarized electron source can deliver beam polarization of 0.90 on a normal basis.
-After SCT of store time, this will be the last polarization measurement and when the last fraction of the beam is dumped on the polarimeter target.
-The proton EDM proposals at magic energy are limited by SCT of about 1000 s, depolarization is caused by MDM spin precession mainly due to energy spread and being slightly off exact magic energy – beam lifetime is much longer.
+SCT is the time beam stays polarized in the storage ring.
+It is important to have a long SCT since this is the time available to accumulate and observe the EDM signal.
+After beam has been stored one unit of SCT, the second beam polarization measurement is performed.
+For the second polarization measurement, the second half of the beam is extracted on the polarimeter target.
+The proton EDM proposals at magic energy are limited by SCT of about 1000 s~\cite{PhysRevLett.117.054801}, where depolarization is caused by the spread in MDM spin precession mainly due to energy spread and being slightly off exact magic energy, while the beam lifetime is much longer.
 Since in our case the spin tune is energy independent, the energy spread does not contribute to depolarization in the first order.
 The main limitation comes from the spin tune spread due to the beam emittances.
-Beam lifetime due to IBS is another potential limitation.
-It can be extended using Stochastic Cooling.
-SCT limitation due to beam emittances and stochastic cooling still needs to be analyzed but is expected to be very long.
-The SCT time was estimated to be around 10000 s.